What’s on tonight?

 The cable industry calls this practice “wholesale bundling.”
 But antitrust law has another term for it: illegal product tying.

 It’s easy to see why large programmers like Viacom are so enamored of the wholesale bundling model.
-Because its fees are not directly related to the size of each channel’s viewing audience, programmers can earn healthy profit margins simply by repackaging low-cost content and forcing distributors to carry these low-demand channels on their entry-level tier.
+Because their fees are not directly related to the size of each channel’s viewing audience, programmers can earn healthy profit margins simply by repackaging low-cost content and forcing distributors to carry these low-demand channels on their entry-level tier.

 Now, the owners of many of these barely watched channels might try and make us feel better by pointing out how cheap they are.
 That relatively low price may offer consumers the cold comfort that certain channels don’t cost much.
 Hardly anyone may be watching the Hallmark Movie Channel, but at least its per-subscriber fees are just a couple of pennies a month.